zio/zio/docs/datatypes/core/zio/error-management.md

 Bringing abnormal situations from the domain of defects into that of `E` enables the compiler to help us keep a tab on error conditions throughout the application, at compile time.
 This helps ensure the handling of domain errors in domain-specific ways.

-2. **Unexpected Errors** — We handle unexpected errors by not reflecting them to the type system because there is no way we could do it, and it wouldn't provide any value if we could.
+2. **Unexpected Errors** — We encode unexpected errors by not reflecting them to the type system because there is no way we could do it, and it wouldn't provide any value if we could.
 At best as we can, we simply sandbox that to some well-defined area of the application.

 Note that _defects_, can creep silently to higher levels in our application, and, if they get triggered at all, their handling might eventually be in more general ways.